Three Different Choices

 By Joyce Furstenau

 2 Fred wanted a scooter.
+The scooter he wanted cost three hundred dollars.
 He started saving his allowance for a scooter.
-A new gas scooter cost three hundred dollars.
-His father told him he would pay half the cost of the scooter, but Fred would need to pay the other half.
+His father told him he would pay half the cost of the scooter, but Fred must pay the other half.
 Fred was excited.
 He got six dollars a week for his allowance.
 He had already saved twelve dollars.
 His friend Mike came over with a new computer game.
 They played it together.
 It was fun.

 4 "Twenty dollars," answered Mike.
 "But I know where you can get a used one for only twelve."

 5 Fred wanted the new game.
 He took his scooter savings out of his drawer, and he and Mike went to the store to purchase the game.
 After he played the game for a while, he was tired of it.
 He wished he had not spent the money he had been saving towards the scooter on a game.
 Now he would have to start all over.

 6 Because Fred kept spending all or part of his allowance, he gave up on getting a scooter.

 7 Maria saw a pretty coat at the department store.
 She wanted it for school.
 She asked her mother if she could have the coat.
 Her mother said she did not have the money to buy a fancy coat like the one Maria wanted.
 Maria's face fell.
 She pouted the rest of the morning.
 When she and her mother got home, Maria went to her room.
 She lay on her bed looking at magazines.
 Her mother asked her to help make dinner.

 8 "Just a minute," Maria answered, but she did not help her mother.
 Maria went into the bathroom and took a shower.
 Her mother made dinner without Maria's help.

 9 Maria was first to the table when it was time to eat.
 After her family said grace, Maria asked her mother if she could earn an allowance.
 Her mother looked surprised.

 For the complete story with questions: click here for printable